A grid of evenly spaced yellow dots arranged on a black background.

 Reasonable Prospects for Eventual Economic Extraction (RPEEE)

 Despite Baker’s lack of prior mining, the Company’s KGNP features extensive existing mining infrastructure, enhancing the feasibility and reducing the costs of potential future development and mining activities, including at Baker.
 The project is situated on granted Mining Leases.
-Development or mining initiation at Baker necessitates submitting a Mining Proposal/Mine Closure Plan to the Western Australian Department of Mines, Industry Regulation and Safety, accompanied by a comprehensive mine risk assessment.
-The updated Baker Mineral Resource significantly contributes to the technical evaluation needed for these submissions.
+Development and mining at Baker has been approved under a Mining Proposal/Mine Closure Plan submitted to the Western Australian Department of Mines, Industry Regulation and Safety, accompanied by a comprehensive mine risk assessment.

-Baker Mineral Resource isometric view looking north illustrating areas of Indicated (green) and Inferred (blue) categorisation, with drilling traces superimposed and preliminary conceptual underground decline design commencing in adjacent historical West Idough gold open pit.
+Baker Mineral Resource isometric view looking north illustrating conceptual underground decline design commencing in adjacent historical West Idough gold open pit.

 The grades and geometry of Baker’s nickel mineralisation are amenable to small-scale underground mining.
 Many nickel surfaces mined historically in the immediate vicinity of Baker exploited similar style mineralisation hosted at the same stratigraphic position i.e., the base of the second ultramafic flow (e.g. at Jan Shoot, 2.6km to the south, production 1972-1986 1.07Mt @ 2.8% Ni for 30.3kt nickel metal).
 It is assumed that the Baker Mineral Resource could be mined via underground methods.
 Potential dilution and ore loss during future underground mining have been considered in application of the reporting cut-off of 1.0% Ni.